rambo/I2C/README.md

 ### I2c.write(address, registerAddress, data)
 <dl>
 <dt>Description:</dt>
-<dd>Initate an I2C write operation,sending a single data byte.
+<dd>Initiate an I2C write operation, sending a single data byte.
 Typically used to send a single byte of data to a register address</dd>

 <dt>Parameters:</dt>
 <dd>